AI for Consultants

 2. Client Research & Briefing Docs

-Before a discovery call or kickoff, ask OpenClaw to research the client's company: recent news, competitive landscape, financial highlights, and key executives.
+Before a discovery call or kickoff, ask Claude Code to research the client's company: recent news, competitive landscape, financial highlights, and key executives.
 It compiles a one-page briefing doc so you walk into every meeting prepared — without spending hours in browser tabs.

 3. Meeting Prep & Agenda Drafting

-Send OpenClaw your calendar and project notes.
+Send Claude Code your calendar and project notes.
 It generates agendas for upcoming client meetings, pre-populates discussion points based on recent project activity, and drafts follow-up emails after meetings with action items extracted from your notes.

 4. Deliverable Drafting

-Whether it's a strategy memo, audit report, or executive presentation outline — OpenClaw can produce structured first drafts from your bullet-point notes.
+Whether it's a strategy memo, audit report, or executive presentation outline — Claude Code can produce structured first drafts from your bullet-point notes.
 You provide the insights; AI handles the formatting, structure, and prose.
 Final polish stays with you.

 5. Invoice Follow-Ups & Admin

 Late payments are the silent killer of consulting cash flow.
-OpenClaw tracks outstanding invoices and sends polite, escalating follow-up reminders on your schedule — from a gentle nudge at 7 days to a firmer reminder at 30.
+Claude Code tracks outstanding invoices and sends polite, escalating follow-up reminders on your schedule — from a gentle nudge at 7 days to a firmer reminder at 30.
 It also handles routine scheduling, rescheduling, and confirmation messages.

-Copy-paste these into your OpenClaw configuration.
+Drop these into your CLAUDE.md file or paste them directly into a Claude Code session.
 Each one is battle-tested for consultants.

 Prompt 1: Proposal Generator